 Prime and Composite Numbers List (Chart)

 Identify the number of prime numbers given in the chart below and also with the help of this table, students can identify the list of composite numbers from 1 to 100.

 From the given chart you can see the smallest prime number is 2 and the smallest composite number is 4.

-Students can also practice by creating charts for prime numbers from 1 to 1000 and similarly for composite numbers.
+Students can also practice by creating charts for prime and composite numbers from 1 to 1000.